 The Berries’ – provides day care for 3 and 4 year olds which includes 15/30 hours free childcare per week.

-Key person time is also provided, where children spend time with their key person in small groups, where they can share information, play games or have one on one interaction.
-It is here where there is a great opportunity for children to be closely worked with to identify the child’s needs to support them in the transition to school.
+Key person time is also provided, where children spend time with their key person in small groups, where they can, play games or have one on one interaction.
+This creates a great opportunity for children to be closely worked with to identify the child’s needs to support them in the transition to school.

 As well as all of these activities, the Berries children also enjoy taking part in a weekly PE lesson. encouraging physical skills and self help skills taking their socks and shoes off.